Clear thinking about AI —

-We make shows, content, and tools that put human-AI dialogue in front of an audience.
-Not to impress people.
-Not to scare them.
-To let them watch the thinking happen in real time and decide for themselves what it means.
+On the other, media production: we make shows and content that put human–AI dialogue and hands-on building in front of an audience.
+It keeps us close to the tools, keeps us honest, and lets people watch the thinking happen in real time and decide for themselves what it means.

 The public conversation about AI is broken.